altinokdarici/bxn/apps/docs/src/content/docs/reference/cli.md

 ---
 title: CLI Commands
-description: Complete reference for bxn http CLI commands
+description: Complete reference for bxn CLI commands
 ---

-bxn http provides a simple command-line interface for running your API in development and production modes.
+The bxn CLI provides a simple command-line interface for running your API in development and production modes.

 ## Commands